impactorbitco/handbook-main/content/ims/policies/HR/Internships Policy.md

 **Conclusion**

-Our internship program reflects our commitment to supporting the growth and development of emerging talent while contributing to a culture of learning and innovation within Green Orbit Digital.
+Our internship program reflects our commitment to supporting the growth and development of emerging talent while contributing to a culture of learning and innovation within Impact Orbit Creative Group.
 We are dedicated to providing interns with a valuable and enriching experience that prepares them for success in their future careers.

 | **Policy Number** | S | **Date of Last Revision** | 5 December 2024 |
 | --- | --- | --- | --- |